 Pricing: Quote-based.
 Contact Profit.co for pricing.
 G2 Rating: 4.7/5

 Does it have a built-in weekly check-in mechanism?
-Not a reminder email.
-A structured update flow that takes under five minutes per person and happens automatically without anyone scheduling it.
+Not a reminder email — a structured update flow that takes under five minutes per person and happens automatically without anyone scheduling it.
+This is what turns visibility from pull to push, so drift surfaces itself instead of waiting for a review.

 Does it enforce ownership?
 A strategic goal without a named owner is a strategic intent.
 Software that requires ownership before a goal goes live closes the most common failure mode structurally — not through culture change.

 Does it run on quarterly cycles with retrospectives?
 Annual strategic plans are obsolete before Q2.
-Quarterly cycles with end-of-cycle retrospectives produce the compounding improvement that makes strategy better every year.
-Teams that skip retrospectives complete 30–45% fewer goals the following quarter.
+Quarterly cycles with end-of-cycle retrospectives produce the compounding improvement that makes strategy better every year — teams that skip them complete 30–45% fewer goals the following quarter.

 Strategy That Survives Contact With the Quarter